mikeharney94/Swindling-Salesman/README.md

 ![RCN](https://mathworld.wolfram.com/images/eps-gif/RectilinearCrossingNumberK_1000.gif)

 Consulting the results in the Excel sheet, while there is a massive difference in the number of potential combinations (n-1)! and the number of sequences iterated through, the logarithmic graph unfortunately shows similar growth as the factorial line as n increases.
 Keep in mind that this is the worst case.
-Additonally, the growth of 'Chained bans' with n means that 'Ban Clustering' might be a promising solution.
+Additionally, the growth of 'Chained bans' with n means that 'Ban Clustering' might be a promising solution.
 Although, given that the number of viable sequences appears to rise exponentially (consult the Excel sheet worst case page), this approach definitively cannot solve every graph in polynomial time.

 ### Best Case
 The best case for this equation is for a simple Regular Polygon with n points.
 This is because every line from a point to its non-neighbor violates the **Convex Hull ban case**.